dwarkeshsp/PopperPlay/src/components/philosophy/Philosophy.md

 PopperPlay houses endless portals in the form of problems.
 Every problem is the beginning of an infinity of subsequent problems, each more interesting than the last, and each requiring human creativity to solve.

-## Open Source

-PopperPlay is inspired by the philosophy of critical rationalism, but countless errors have been made in instantiating this theory.
-Errors will be found in the layout and structure of the platform, in missing features, in the algorithms for featuring problems and conjectures, and even in the philosophy you are reading right now.
-These problems cannot be solved unless they are accessible by all to identify and conjecture solutions upon.
-That is why **PopperPlay is completely open-source**.
-I need your [feedback](https://popperplay.com/feedback) on how this platform can better help people identify problems and create new ideas.

 ## No Ads or Paywalls

 Ads and paywalls are bad solutions to the problem of monetization.
 I think it's wrong to make people pay to receive or create knowledge.[^2] As a college student, I probably wouldn't be able to afford PopperPlay myself if it was paywalled.